-I consider that disclosure of the information marked 's47F' in the documents would disclose personal information relating to third parties.
+I consider that disclosure of the information marked 's47F' in the document would disclose personal information relating to a third party.
+The information within the document would reasonably identify a person, either through names, positions or descriptions of their role or employment circumstance.

 The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to four factors set out in s.47F(2) of the FOI Act.

 I have therefore considered each of these factors below:

-- the extent to which the information is well known; - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.
+- the extent to which the information is well known: - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.

-The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
-As this information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+The information relating to the third party is not well known and would only be known to a limited group of people with a business need to know.
+As this information is only known to a limited group of people, the individual concerned is not generally known to be associated with the matters discussed in the document.
 This information is not available from publicly accessible sources.